semillie/future-vehicle-analysis/README.md

 # Future Vehicle Research
-research using SQL to help pick out new car
+Research using SQL to help pick out new vehicle

 ## Contents
 - original data stored in .xlsx form